Here are some of the Garvin’s that were in attendance. We missed Charlene and Paul and their family who live in Las Vegas!

 This picture goes from oldest to youngest (left to right).
 Marsha & Cliff Stratton Family (Blue), Jerry & Pat Romney Family (Green), Shawna & Norm Jackson Family (White), Tami Farnsworth & Doug Parry Family (Red) and Michele & Craig Garvin Family (Black).

 While we were at our reunion we were rained on every day.
-We had many tender mhailercies along the way, and we never had our planned activity rained out.
+We had many tender mercies along the way, and we never had our planned activity rained out.
 One of the nights a big wind and rain storm came up and started blowing over all the cups and plates on the tables.
 We all ran around trying to secure things and bring the food in from out of the rain.
 The last day we had a hail storm and several of my grandchildren were not happy with the situation and started to cry.
 It wasn’t long before everything settled down and we waited out the storm under the nice and comfy pavilion.

 The last morning we have a traditional testimony meeting where many of us share our feelings about the family and the gospel and some of our joys and sorrows.
 Many of us have had health issues, as well as other life altering challenges and it was so fulfilling to be able to listen to each other share how their faith has carried them through their trials.

 During my testimony I mentioned about the rain storms that had come off and on throughout the reunion.
 I told them that I felt that they were a blessing to us because they had brought us closer together.
-I went on to explain that I had listened to a tape by Gary Smalley where he asked different families the following question: “If you could pick one activity that brought you closest together as a family, what would it be?
+I went on to explain that I had listened to a tape by Gary Smalley where he asked different families the following question: “If you could pick one activity that brought you closest together as a family, what would it be?”
 The #1 answer that he consistently got was CAMPING!

 Why?
 Not because camping is so great, but it’s what happens WHILE you are camping.
 Many times while you are camping, there is a crisis or two that happen along the way, and that is what brings you close, and you don’t even realize it until after it’s over.

 One year our family went camping and during the process, we got a flat tire on our van.
 It was getting dark and we needed light, so we fired up the lantern so we could see to change the tire.
-We neflat-tire-770803eded it to be up higher to see better and as we looked around, we saw a nearby tree with a broken branch.
+We needed it to be up higher to see better and as we looked around, we saw a nearby tree with a broken branch.
 What a great idea!
 We hung the lantern on the branch and started to change the tire.
 Just as we were finishing, we looked up and saw that the tree had caught on fire.
 There had been sap seeping out of the tree, and the heat from the lantern had caught it on fire.
 Luckily there was a nearby stream and so we grabbed several pots and ran down to the stream and came running back and threw water on the tree to put the fire out.
 All I can remember thinking at the time was that this was a total nightmare & I never wanted to go camping again!

 Well, it wasn't until years later that I heard this talk from Gary Smalley and I then realized what he was talking about.
 What we had experienced was a traumatic experience - A CRISIS!
 So the secret to bringing any family closer together is a SHARED CRISIS and it doesn't always have to be camping!
 When the crisis is a conflict from an OUTSIDE force, we all struggle together against a common enemy, kind of like you and me against the world.
 The worst thing is when there is conflict from WITHIN - then you have the complete opposite effect.
 It DESTROYS your unity instead of building it.